India's best online donation platform

 Chirag Malkani holds a boring IT job while he dabbles in a bit of writing.
 He cares for social change and urban sustainability and is deeply interested in human rights.
 Originally from Kolkata, he lives in Bengaluru and is a keen cyclist.

-One response to “More celebs need to be real-life heroes”
+One thought on “More celebs need to be real-life heroes

 Leave a Reply